How Knowtex Secured a $15M Federal Contract with the VA in 85 Days by getting FedRAMP Moderate-aligned with Delve

 Clinicians using Knowtex are already seeing measurable impact, including time savings of more than two hours per day and improved patient interactions by allowing providers to stay present instead of focused on documentation.

-Delve continues to support Knowtex with continuous monitoring, documentation management, and ongoing compliance support, ensuring the company remains audit ready as it scales.
+Delve continues to support Knowtex with continuous monitoring, documentation management, and ongoing compliance support, ensuring the company remains audit-ready as it scales.

 “Delve felt like an extension of our team,” Jocelyn says.
 “They were responsive, proactive, and deeply understood both the technical and regulatory complexity of what we were building.”